ssg-aero/gbs/ReadMe.md

 * eigen3
 * boost >= 1.74

-The optional module occt-utils requires the additional package:
+The optional module gbs-occt requires the additional package:
 * occt >=7.4.0

 The optional module render requires the additional package: